herrowna/digital-garden-jekyll-template/_notes/camp curiousity.md

 - Co-learning in playing the drum set
 - 101 dialogue in Effective Altruism
 - Assistance in setting up a digital garden
-- Roam 'coaching' with a profilic Roam user
+- Roam Research 'coaching' with a profilic Roam user
+- Chaotic mad hatter-esque tea parties where we hold space for others to cultivate their pet theories
+- Building a multiplayer graph in Roam Research

 ## What you can expect

-During the live workshops, new members will be inaugurated through profile cards, and we'll all share our curiousity starting points for the month.
+During the live workshops, we'll share our curiousity starting points for the month by pasting in links of articles, pictures, videos, or your own work.

 For the bulk of the session, members will be actively participating in planting new seeds, or tending to existing crops.
 We'll also help each other along the way by offering tips and resources by connecting ideas together.